Reliability of energy landscape analysis of resting-state functional MRI data: Methods

 \subsection{Energy landscape and disconnectivity graph}

 Once we have estimated the pairwise MEM, we calculated the energy landscape~\cite{Watanabe_NatCom2014energy, Watanabe_Frontier2014energy, Ezaki_PTRS2017energy, Ezaki_HBM2018}.
 The energy landscape is defined as a network with $2^N$ nodes in which each node is an activity pattern.
 We first constructed a dendrogram called the disconnectivity graph.
 We show a hypothetical disconnectivity graph in Fig.~\ref{fig:disconnectivity-graph-scehmatic}.
+See Appendix A~\ref{Sample_disconnectivity} for visualization of a real disconnectivity graph and its randomized counterpart.
 In the disconnectivity graph, a leaf corresponds to an activity pattern $V_k$ that is a local minimum of the energy.
 There are four local minima in the disconnectivity graph shown in Fig.~\ref{fig:disconnectivity-graph-scehmatic}.
 The vertical position of the leaf represents the energy value of the local minimum.
 A low energy value corresponds to a high frequency of appearance through Eq.~\eqref{eq:E(V)}.
 For example, in Fig.~\ref{fig:disconnectivity-graph-scehmatic}, activity pattern $\gamma_1$ is the one that appears with the highest frequency among all the $2^N$ activity patterns.